BITCOIN

 The most important facts about Bitcoin

-2017The price reaches $19,666 per BTC, driven by cryptocurrency hype, before crashing again.
+2017The price reached $19,666 per BTC, driven by cryptocurrency hype, before crashing again.

-2018After the hype, the price drops below $3,000, showing how volatile the market can be.
+2018After the hype, the price dropped below $3,000, illustrating the market’s volatility.

-2022The price falls below $20,000 again, but stabilizes by the end of the year.
+2022The price fell below $20,000 again but stabilized by the end of the year.

 What is Bitcoin?